HoTT/Coq-HoTT/STYLE.md

 avoid using `H` for your own explicitly named variables, since if you do and later on someone introduces a new unnamed hypothesis that Coq names `H`, your name will result in a conflict.
-Conversely, we sometimes give a hypothesis a name that won't be used, to pre-empt such conflicts, such as `{ua : Univalence}` or `{fs : Funext}`.
+Conversely, we sometimes give a hypothesis a name that won't be used, to preempt such conflicts, such as `{ua : Univalence}` or `{fs : Funext}`.

-One gotcha about typeclass arguments is that they cannot be inferred automatically when preceeded by non-implicit arguments.
+One gotcha about typeclass arguments is that they cannot be inferred automatically when preceded by non-implicit arguments.
 So for instance if we write

 ```coq
 Definition foo (A : Type) `{Funext}
 ```

-then the `Funext` argument will not generally be inferrable.
+then the `Funext` argument will not generally be inferable.
 Thus, typeclass arguments should generally come first if possible.
 In addition, note that when section variables are generalized at the close of a section, they appear first.
 Thus, if anything in a section requires `Funext` or `Univalence`, those hypotheses should go in the `Context` at the top of the section in order that they'll come first in the eventual argument lists.

 ### 3.6.
 Truncation ###